awsdocs/amazon-s3-userguide/doc_source/s3-batch-replication-batch.md

 # Replicating existing objects with S3 Batch Replication<a name="s3-batch-replication-batch"></a>

-S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously replicated, and objects that have failed replication\.
+S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication\.
 This is done through the use of a Batch Operations job\.
 This differs from live replication which continuously and automatically replicates new objects across Amazon S3 buckets\.
 To get started with Batch Replication you may:
 + **Initiate Batch Replication for a new replication rule or destination** – You may create a one\-time Batch Replication job when creating the first rule in a new replication configuration or when adding a new destination to an existing configuration through the AWS Management Console\.
 + **Initiate Batch Replication for an existing replication configuration** – You can create a new Batch Replication job using **S3 Batch Operations** through the AWS SDKs, AWS Command Line Interface \(AWS CLI\), or the Amazon S3 console\.